-We reviewed the top 1 Medicare Advantage Special Needs Plans (SNPs) available in Crook County, Oregon.
+We reviewed the top 1 Medicare Advantage Special Needs Plans (SNPs) available in Crook County, Oregon (2024 plans will be available in early October.
+Sign-up for notification HERE).
 This is what we learned:

-- SNPs must cover the same services as Original Medicare.
+- SNPs cover the same services that all Medicare Advantage plans must cover.

 Crook County, Oregon Medicare SNP Plans